rcfduarte/nmsat/README.md

 [r.duarte@fz-juelich.de](r.duarte@fz-juelich.de)

 ### Citing us
-If you find NMT useful and use it in your research, please cite it as [zenodo]
+If you find NMSAT useful and use it in your research, please cite it as [zenodo]

 ### License